AAA1459/SkinModHelper/docs/guide/skinconfig/CharacterConfig.md

 LowStaminaFlashColor: [use six digit RGB hex code]

 TrailsColor: [use six digit RGB hex code]
+DeathParticleColor: [use six digit RGB hex code]
 ```

-Character's effect setting
+SilhouetteMode
 -----------------------------------
-If you want to set it's character-effect for object-ID,
+If you want to Color the entire object-ID with its hair color, be like as silhouette.
-Then you can choose to add the effect you want:
+Then you can use this:
 ```
-SilhouetteMode: true     # Color the entire object-ID with its hair color, like a silhouette
+SilhouetteMode: true
 ```

 LowStaminaFlash
 -----------------------------------